tymyrddin/blue/source/docs/dev/appsec/libraries/pypi.md

 import malicious_module  # Runs code on import!
 ```

-Keep certifi updated: Never pin its version—always use the latest.
+Keep certifi updated: Never pin its version.
+Always use the latest.
 Never disable cert verification:

 ```python
 # NEVER DO THIS